 Installing Electric Vehicle Charging

 Firstly this should be carried out by an approved electrical contractor it’s not considered a DIY project.
 Most electric vehicles will be supplied with a 3.5kW charger that can be plugged into a socket.
 This is generally a temporary charging solution with a low charging rate and physical limitations of getting the EV plugged into a socket.
+So if you are wondering what happens during your EV charge point installation click here for information.

 Secondly, the following points require planning for the charging point installation:-